daubit/Schneeballschlacht-Contract/SPEC.md

 Throwing a NFT cost a small amount of token(small USD price) scaled linear with NFT level.

+Cooldown: After throwing a Snowball the Account cannot throw another snowball for ~3 minutes.

+Stone: A Snowball being thrown has a 0,1% \* LEVEL(specific formula is wip) chance of containing a stone, this chance is reevaluated every throw.
+If a snowball contains a stone the the address it is thrown to is timeouted for 24 hours.

 ### Payout

 Payout is calculated a follows, 1 level on an NFT gives the right to 1 share of the payout. e.g. payoutPerLevel = balance / sum(levels)